jendabek/BlenderRenderController/README.md

 ### Steps
-1. Create your Blender VSE project normally within the Blender
+1. Create your Blender VSE project normally within the Blender.

 2. Open BlenderRenderController, browse for the .blend file.